 Are you choosing a new heating system?
 The decision is very important, especially since we’re talking about keeping your home warm!
 There are also important functional and financial factors to consider as well.
 Before we break down the differences between heat pumps and furnaces, let’s specify two important things.

 First, while we hope this will be a resource for many, we’re writing primarily for those in our service area of Southwest Georgia (Thomasville, GA, and the surrounding areas).
 This is important because one of the main considerations in choosing a furnace or heat pump is the climate of your geographical region.
 Heat pumps are usually not an ideal choice for areas with frigid winters (when it stays below freezing for an extended period of time).
 In fact, they are designed for the climate in southern states.
 That means they’re a viable option Thomasville area (but probably wouldn’t be in Maine).

 Second, all the options described here are viable options.
 Which one is “best” really depends on your individual comfort needs.
 With all that in mind, let’s break it down!

-If you’re located near Bainbridge, GA, our HVAC experts here at Harrell King Heating & Air perform installations, repairs, and maintenance on heat pumps and the three kinds of furnaces covered here.
-Contact us if you need help deciding between a heat pump and a furnace today!
+If you’re located near Bainbridge, GA, our HVAC experts at Harrell King Heating & Air perform installations, repairs, and maintenance on heat pumps and the three kinds of furnaces covered here.
+Contact us if you need help deciding between a heat pump or a furnace today!

 Heat pumps are similar to an air conditioner that runs in reverse; they absorb warm air and transfer it inside your house.
 Again, they are designed for southern states with more mild climates (like Southwest Georgia).
 Heat pumps do not require any fossil fuels, so they are purely electrical.
 Since they do not require fossil fuels or generate heat (they simply transfer heat), they are more efficient and environmentally friendly than other heating systems.
 However, due to the cost of electricity, they can cost more to operate than some types of furnaces.